tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

    the output into memory like [SB.toStrict](https://www.stackage.org/haddock/lts-8.22/streaming-bytestring-0.1.4.6/Data-ByteString-Streaming-Char8.html#v:toStrict),
- * the source of the input `ByteString` needs to be closed *soon enough* to prevent open handles from accumulating and
+ * the source of the input `ByteString` needs to be closed *soon enough* to prevent open handles from accumulating, and
  * the output `ByteString` shall not be used after the source of the input `ByteString` is closed.